By Brett Morgan

 We will continue to advocate for the best use of IIJA funding as more specificity is built into the OTC’s plan, and as projects begin to appear at the local level.
 Supporting our work is critical to ensure that good land use is reflected in transportation, helping create thriving communities and preserving our working and natural lands.

-President Biden’s visit to Portland was underscored by this NY Times article — a lot of our great transportation partners are featured.
+President Biden’s visit to Portland was underscored by this New York Times article – a lot of our great transportation partners are featured.
 In addition to the IIJA, additional federal funds are enabling the replacement of the Interstate Bridge and several other projects.
 This is why even now 1000 Friends is helping form new coalitions, such as the Just Crossing Alliance, to ensure that land use isn’t lost in megaproject discussions.
 We strongly believe that all transportation users, from cargo drivers to those who rely on public transit, must have their needs met by a replacement bridge.